Kindermusik

 Level 2 (2-3 years with parent/caregiver)

 This music-filled class celebrates the unique joys of your growing child.
 Each week your child will love singing, dancing, and playing instruments with you and their new friends and you’ll love helping them practice a wide variety of abilities such as gross and fine motor skills, turn-taking, social skills, and active listening.
 In class, we’ll also share tips and ideas for using music throughout the week.
-Plus, the fun (and learning!) continue with the Kindermusik at Home digital home materials, including music from class, musical activities, and each month’s story.
-You'll also receive instruments and books to add to your child's collections of these items.
+Plus, the fun and learning continue at home with the Kindermusik at Home digital home materials, including music from class, musical activities, and each month’s story.
+You'll also receive instruments and books to add to your child's collections.
+A parent or caregiver is required to attend all classes.

 Register Online